oguzhanKomcu/CSharp_OOP_Fundamentals/README.md

- ##DIFFERENCES OF ABSTRACT CLASS AND INTERFACE
+ ## DIFFERENCES OF ABSTRACT CLASS AND INTERFACE

- A class can extend only one abstract class.
+ -A class can extend only one abstract class.
 A class can inherit from more than one interface.

- Methods in abstract classes can have bodies or are marked abstract and override in the inheriting class.
+ -Methods in abstract classes can have bodies or are marked abstract and override in the inheriting class.
 In interfaces, the body is definitely not found.
 The body is created in the inherited subclass.

- Abstract classes can inherit from interface, provided they implement the interface.
+ -Abstract classes can inherit from interface, provided they implement the interface.
 Interface can only inherit from interface.

- Elements in abstract classes can take any access specifier.
+ -Elements in abstract classes can take any access specifier.
 Public, private, protected..
 They are not determined in the interface, they are determined in its subclass.

-Abstract classes can contain constructors.
+-Abstract classes can contain constructors.
 Does not include interfaces.

-Abstract classes can contain static members.
+-Abstract classes can contain static members.
 Does not include interfaces.

-Abstract classes do not allow multiple inheritance.
+-Abstract classes do not allow multiple inheritance.
 This is provided by interfaces in multiple inheritance subclasses.

-In abstract classes, only abstract elements must be overridden in subclasses.
+-In abstract classes, only abstract elements must be overridden in subclasses.
 Unsigned members do not have to be in subclasses.
 In this way, code clutter is avoided by keeping only the common features in the subclasses.
 But all elements in Interface must be implemented in subclass.

-Abstract classes can also be written by writing common properties.We can say that there is a relationship between IS and A. We use interfaces when we want to add capabilities to classes.
+-Abstract classes can also be written by writing common properties.We can say that there is a relationship between IS and A. We use interfaces when we want to add capabilities to classes.
 This is also called the Can-do relationship.